d-exclaimation/Desolate/Desolate.docc/Diagram.md

-# Diagram
+# Understanding Desolate with a Diagram

-Diagrams showing how Desolate maintains Actor isolation
+Diagrams showing how Desolate maintains Actor isolation to better understand how Desolate works.

 ![Diagram](Diagram.png)